mattacular/grunt-compass-compiler/README.md

 	}
 ```

-The task will look for a 'config.rb' file in each target directory found.
+The task will look for a 'prod.rb' (instead of config.rb) file in each target directory found.
 It will execute 'compass compile' along with any given option on each target.

 ```bash
 grunt compass:modules --env=prod